 - Unusual Noises: Windscreen wipers should operate with minimal if not zero noise at all.
-If you start hearing squeaks and screeches, then this might be possibly a sign that your wiper blades need a replacement.
+If you start hearing squeaks or screeches, this may possibly be a sign that your wiper blades need replacement.
 Investigate further to find the cause to the noise.

 - Irregular Movement: Wiper blades normally move smoothly across the windscreen.
 When they start to wear out, they will stagger in movement thus being ineffective.
-If you notice this, you should act fast at replacing them.
+If you notice a juddering action you may need replacement.